Lepton Private Higgs and the discrete group \Sigma(81): Introduction

 The group $\zb_3^e$ multiplies the fields $\ell_e \equiv (\nu_e,e)$, $\phi_e \equiv (\phi_e^0,\phi_e^-)$, and $\overline e_e \equiv \ebar$ by the phase $\w \equiv e^{\,i2\pi/3}$, and leaves the other fields alone.
 The other $\zb_3^\al$ for $\al = \mu,\tau$ are defined analogously. \\\\ We would now like to suppose that the three lepton generations are interchangeable above $m_\tau$ and therefore impose a $\zb_3^C$ symmetry that cycles the fields as $(\ell_e\phi_e\ebar, \ell_\mu\phi_\mu\mubar, \ell_\tau\phi_\tau\taubar)$ $\to$ $(\ell_\tau\phi_\tau\taubar,\ell_e\phi_e\ebar,\ell_\mu\phi_\mu\mubar)$ $\to$ $(\ell_\mu\phi_\mu\mubar,\ell_\tau\phi_\tau\taubar,\ell_e\phi_e\ebar)$.
 Since the label $\al = e,\mu,\tau$ is now supposed to denote a triplet representation rather than a collection of singlets, the transformations of Eq.~(\ref{eq:Z3leptonsymmetries}) do not commute with those of $\zb_3^C$ \cite{grimus2}. \\\\ Thus we are led quite naturally to consider the non-abelian discrete group

 The leptons and lepton-Higgs fields are assigned to the defining triplet representation 3, which is complex, and the product $3\x3\x3$ contains an invariant singlet.
 The group $\sig$ has three other complex triplets, so we can incorporate the quarks into this framework by simply assigning the quarks and quark-Higgs fields to a triplet representation distinct from the defining 3.
 Later on, we will find that we must also impose an additional abelian symmetry to forbid certain bare terms in the scalar potential [see the discussion above Eq.~(\ref{eq:symmetrybreakingsequence})]; this is a common ingredient in many flavor models based on non-abelian groups. \\\\ We emphasize at this point that our motivating philosophy is to provide an existence proof that the Private Higgs mechanism is compatible with non-abelian discrete flavor symmetries by providing an explicit example based on the group $\sig \times X$ (where $X$ is abelian), not to predict a particular form for the neutrino mixing matrix.
-This work is also an example of exploring a different regime of parameter space in the Private Higgs framework that differs from the original proposal in \cite{PH, leptonPH}.
-We should also point out that despite the form of the high-energy Lagrangian, our model is \textit{not} fermiophobic at low energies \cite{PH at LHC} and is compatible with the celebrated recent discovery of an SM-like Higgs state with mass $125$ GeV \cite{CMS, ATLAS}. \\\\ The rest of this paper is organized as follows.
-In Section~\ref{sec:leptons} we discuss the charged lepton masses and a TeV-seesaw mechanism for neutrino masses under the assumption of $\sig$ symmetry.
-In Sections~\ref{sec:numixing} and~\ref{sec:data} we discuss neutrino mixing and predict a relation among the off-diagonal entries of the Majorana neutrino mass matrix.
-In Section~\ref{sec:g-2} we discuss the anomalous magnetic moment of the muon.
-In Section~\ref{sec:LFV} we discuss constraints due to lepton flavor violation.
-In Section~\ref{sec:quarks} we comment briefly on quark masses, but leave the construction of a realistic CKM matrix for future work.
-In Sections~\ref{sec:potential} and~\ref{sec:soft} we discuss the scalar potential of the model and justify the symmetries and scales that are assumed for the phenomenology of the previous sections.
-In Section~\ref{sec:discussion} we summarize our results and suggest directions for future work.
-In the appendix we discuss the group theory of $\sig$.
+This work is also an example of exploring a different regime of parameter space in the Private Higgs framework that differs from the original proposal in \cite{PH, leptonPH}. \\\\ We should also point out that despite the form of the high-energy Lagrangian, our model is \textit{not} fermiophobic at low energies \cite{PH at LHC} and is compatible with the celebrated recent discovery of an SM-like Higgs state with mass $125$ GeV \cite{CMS, ATLAS}.
+The reason is as follows (consider the electron flavor for concreteness).
+The Lagrangian for the Private Higgs field $\phi_e$ is of the form

+where\footnote{For simplicity we drop terms with a nontrivial $SU(2)$ index structure in the Higgs potential, which play no essential role in the present argument.} $\hat M_{\phi_e}^2 = M_{\phi_e}^2 +$ (quartic couplings to Higgs fields and SM-singlet scalars) is taken \textit{positive}, and $J_e$ includes a cubic coupling to the SM-like ``$W$-Higgs" [see Eq.~(\ref{eq:W higgs})] and SM-singlet scalar $S_e$, as well as the electron Yukawa interaction: